-To the Honorable Mayor and Members of the City Council City of Dixon, California

 Compliance and Other Matters

 As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance or other matters shown as finding 2017-002 in the accompanying schedule of findings and questioned costs that is required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-City's Response to Findings

-The City's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The City's response was not subjected to the procedures applied in the audit and, accordingly, we express no opinion on it.

-Purpose of this Report

-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control and compliance.
-Accordingly, this communication is not suitable for any other purpose.

-Brea, California

-November 27, 2017

-Tance, Soll & Tunghard, LLP